dotxdaemon/dotxdaemon.github.io/README.md

    python app.py
    ```

 The application will start on `http://127.0.0.1:5000/`.
 Open this address in your browser to upload images.
-Uploaded files are saved in the `uploads/` directory.
+Uploaded files are saved in the `uploads/` directory and will be displayed on the main page after upload.